- Relationship break up

-Participants who successfully complete the programme are recognised as AODT Court graduates and take part in a ceremony to celebrate their success, which their whānau and other supporters are invited to attend.
+Participants who successfully complete the programme are recognised as AODT Court graduates and take part in a ceremony to celebrate their success, which their family and whānau and other supporters are invited to attend.

-Following a participant’s graduation, they are sentenced to a community-based sentence because of their successful participation in the AODT Court programme.
-This type of sentence also ensures continuing oversight from probation officers to check on recovery progress and ensure compliance with sentence conditions (such as ongoing drug testing).
+Following a participant’s successful completion of the programme and graduation, they are sentenced to a community-based, rather than custodial, sentence.
+This type of sentence also ensures continuing oversight from probation officers to check on recovery progress and ensure compliance with sentence conditions (such as ongoing drug testing) along with further oversight from the Judge during this period.

 In June 2019, an AODT Court Outcomes Evaluation Report was published: